-a.
+- a.
 The faculty member must submit a written Faculty Advancement Plan to the appropriate dean or the AVP for Student Services.
 The plan will be reviewed by a committee consisting of, at a minimum, the faculty member's dean or the AVP for Student Services and another faculty member appointed by the Federation from outside of the faculty member's discipline.
 Additional members may be appointed by agreement between the appropriate vice president and the Federation.
-The committee will make a recommendation to the appropriate vice president, who retains authority for final approval of the plan.
+The committee will make a recommendation to the vice president or the AVP for Student Services (for counselors), who retains authority for final approval of the plan.
 The approved plan will be retained in the faculty member's personnel file in the Human Resources Office.
-While a long-term plan involving movement over multiple columns may receive tentative approval, final approval will be limited to one column at a time.
+While a long-term plan involving movement over multiple columns may receive tentative approval, final approval will be limited to one column at a time. - b.

-- b.
 A Faculty Advancement Plan for advancement to Column G may be considered for a doctorate in an academic discipline, in higher education, or in community college education. - c.
 A faculty member who has earned a terminal advanced degree less than a doctorate may submit a Faculty Advancement Plan for a masters degree in another discipline or in teaching and learning.
 Such a Plan may be approved for advancement to Column G. - d.
 The Plan must outline a collection of integrated learning experiences, such as courses, workshops, seminars, internships, etc. - e.
 The Plan must include articulation of the faculty member's educational/development goal, including proposed lateral placement on the salary schedule. - f.
 For movement of one column, the proposed activities shall be equivalent to 15 semester hours of college or graduate coursework. - g.
 The faculty member shall demonstrate how the integrated learning experiences proposed in the Plan are intended to benefit the curriculum and the institution.
 Courses and other activities emphasizing new instructional methodologies and technologies are encouraged. - h.
 The Plan may include learning experiences outside the faculty member's discipline, as long as those experiences directly enhance teaching and learning at IVCC.
-A combination of "subject" and "related" learning experiences is encouraged. - i.
+A combination of "subject" and "related" learning experiences is encouraged.

+- i.
 Proposals that do not receive approval will be returned to the faculty member with a written rationale.
 The faculty member may revise and resubmit a proposal for consideration. - j.
-The faculty member may propose addenda to an approved Plan, subject to the approval process outlined above.

-- k.
-Documentation of the completion of the approved Plan must be provided before any salary schedule advancement is approved by the Vice President for Learning and Student Development.
-Where completion of an approved Plan requires evaluation of the quality of the work produced by the faculty member, the appropriate vice president may seek input from other qualified faculty members. - D. Initial Placement.
+The faculty member may propose addenda to an approved Plan, subject to the approval process outlined above. - k.
+Documentation of the completion of the approved Plan must be provided before any salary schedule advancement is approved by the Vice President for Academic Affairs or the AVP for Student Services (for counselors).
+Where completion of an approved Plan requires evaluation of the quality of the work produced by the faculty member, the vice president or the AVP for Student Services (for counselors) may seek input from other qualified faculty members. - D. Initial Placement.
 Faculty members shall be placed on the schedule in the column and on the step for which they qualify under Item B above.

 For all new faculty members, the factors of education, experience, ability, and value to the College will be considered in the determination of initial placement.
-Years of teaching experience and equivalent experience judged on the basis of applicability shall be recognized in this placement, but it cannot exceed a total of seven (7) vertical steps i.e., a faculty member having four years teaching experience and a Master's Degree will be placed at B-5; a faculty member having seven or more years teaching experience and a Master's Degree will be placed at B-8.
+Years of teaching experience and equivalent experience judged on the basis of applicability shall be recognized in this placement, at the Administration's discretion.